Our child-centered curriculum promotes learning, discovery, confidence building, and JOY!

 We know that play is the best way for children to learn and develop critical life skills.

 Through careful planning and play, Judson meets the social, emotional, physical, and cognitive needs of young children.
 Our school welcomes everyone.

 What We Do – and Why

-In addition to providing nourishment, Snack Time’s purpose is to give children real-life opportunities to count napkins and cups, pour their own water, and participate in making the food.
-We hope Snack Time promotes independence, socialization, confidence, responsibility and helps children recognize that they are an important part of their group.
+In addition to providing nourishment, snack time gives children real-life opportunities to count napkins and cups, pour their own water, and participate in making the food.
+Snack time promotes independence, socialization, confidence, responsibility and helps children recognize they are an important part of their group.

 Large Muscle Play

 Large muscle play occurs outdoors on our playground in all seasons.
 If it is too rainy or too cold, we have an indoor large muscle space (approximately 45 minutes each day).

 Large muscle play allows children to move and choose activities that will continue to develop muscles, improve balance, and promote physical confidence.
 These activities also give children the opportunity to develop friendships and stimulate language.